LoopKit/loopdocs/docs/browser/bb-errors.md

 If you get an error when building with a browser, you can use this page to figure out what to do - but don't be afraid to [ask for help](#help-with-errors).

-!!! important "Certificate is missing"
+!!! important "Build Credentials are Invalid"
-    If you get this build error message: `No code signing identity found and can not create a new one because you enabled`, you do not have certificates needed to run the build.

-    If you have more than one Distribution Certificate, you may need to delete the oldest one using these instructions: [Revoke Extra Distribution Certificate](bb-errors.md#revoke-extra-distribution-certificate){: target="_blank" }.
+    If you are a repeat builder and you get this build error message: `No code signing identity found and`.
+The phrase ends with `can not create a new one because you enabled readonly` but the `readonly` has backquotes around it.
+Sometimes, the phrase uses `cannot` and in other cases `can not`.
+This means you need to delete a Distribution Certificate and try again.
+See [Revoke Extra Distribution Certificate](bb-errors.md#revoke-extra-distribution-certificate){: target="_blank" }.

-    * With `Loop 3.6.1` and newer, this should not happen.
-Make sure you [Add Variable](prepare-fork.md#add-variable){: target="_blank" } to automatically renew certificates.
-It only happened with `Loop 3.6.0` when Apple made a change to their infrastructure.
+    * A number of people who tried to update certificates after *Apple* changed things in May and before Loop 3.6.1 was released, may have Distribution Certificates that are not properly matched to profiles to create building credentials in their Match-Secrets repository

 These are some of the most common errors to date.